AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/track-post-processing-assets.md

 ---
 # API to start bulk processing for assets

-A POST method that starts bulk asset processing for the specified path.
-This API can be used for both JCR-based and database-based asset processing.
-It initiates an asynchronous job that processes all assets under the given path and its sub-paths.
-The API returns a unique processingID that can later be used to check the status of the job.
+A POST method that initiates bulk asset processing for a specified path.
+This API supports both JCR-based and database-based asset processing.
+It starts an asynchronous job that processes all assets under the given path and its sub-paths.
+Upon initiation, the API returns a unique processingID, which can be used to track the job status.

 **Request URL**